Draft Long Term Plan 2024 / 2034

 Can we just have a cost estimate in total?
 ECan have sent out there increases and they have a cost to rate payers on an average property value calculator so how about you just give us an idea as reading the info sounds like the Councils increases and ECan increases are going to add up to a huge rates increase and you need to be transparent on what this looks like or you will end up in a world of pain with rate payers as we have had increase on increase for years so I doubt many will stand for huge increases this year.

-dmckiwi asked about 2 months ago
+dmckiwi asked 8 months ago

 Hi there dmckiwi,